Réseau express métropolitain: Rolling stock

 Each two-car train seats 64 passengers, with standing capacity for around 300.
 A four-car trainset can carry a maximum of 780 people at rush hour.
 The livery is white, grey, and bright green, matching the REM logo.
 The trains have large front windows, allowing passengers to take in views from the front of the train.
 A dedicated space for wheelchair users is available, and the trains feature Wi-Fi, air conditioning, and heated floors.
 CDPQ Infra indicated it is "confident that the trains ... will be able to withstand ... winter conditions", with the trains featuring double glazing, ice-scraping pantographs, and heated automatic couplings.
 The front lights of the trains are inspired by the Champlain Bridge.

 Compared to the Azur trains used on the Montreal Metro, the REM trains use steel wheels rather than rubber tires, are 17% wider, are faster (with a top speed of 100 km/h on the Champlain Bridge), and are fully automated.
-However, the REM trains are shorter and can carry fewer passengers per trainset, although the REM has the ability to increase capacity to meet demand.
+However, the REM trains are shorter and can carry fewer passengers per trainset, although the REM has the ability to increase capacity to meet demand by coupling two trains together.
 The REM metro trains are also exposed to the weather, unlike the fully underground existing metro system.